AusreisserSF/FTCDEVCommonAndroid/README.md

 There is an analagous project for IntelliJ.
 The two projects both have copies of the same source code - and so must be kept in sync - except for the subdirectories intellij and android, each of which contains platform-specific code.

+The FTCDEVCommonAndroid library may be incorporated into an FTC Android Studio project either as a source code module or as an aar.

+1. As a source code module
+On Windows, for example, download and expand the zip file for this repository into a temporary directory, e.g. C:\TEMP\FTCDEVCommonAndroid.
+Open your FTC Android Studio project and select File > New > Import Module Import the ftcappcommon module via from the temporary directory, e.g. C:\TEMP\FTCDEVCommonAndroid\ftcdevcommon Set Project settings the TeamCode module to depend on ftcappcommon

+2. As an aar
+TBD

 How to build the aar file:
 Make the source code changes